Slavery and Human Trafficking Statement

 5. Training

-Business Stream’s Anti-Slavery Policy is published on our company’s intranet site.
-All employees are required to read and confirm their understanding of the content of the Anti-Slavery Policy.
+Business Stream’s Modern Slavery Policy is published on our company’s intranet site.
+All colleagues are required to read and confirm their understanding of the content of the Modern Slavery Policy.
 We provide further tailored training where it is necessary to do so (for example, where a policy breach has occurred).

 6. Key Performance Indicators (KPIs)